GoogleChromeLabs/sw-precache/README.md

 ideally should serve as an "application shell" that is able to load the appropriate resources client-side, based on the request URL.

-**Note:** The current implementation searches the request's `accept` header and triggers the fallback when `'text/html'` is found.
-It does this whether or not the request is a navigation.
+**Note:** This is **not** intended to be used to route failed navigations to a generic "offline fallback" page.
+The `navigateFallback` page is used whether the browser is online or offline.
+If you want to implement an "offline fallback", then using an approach similar to [this example](https://googlechrome.github.io/samples/service-worker/custom-offline-page/) is more appropriate.

 _Default_: `''`